NationalSecurityAgency/emissary/README.md

 #### Feed (Cluster)

 With nodes started on port 8001 and 9001, we need to start the feeder.
-The feed command uses port 7001 by default, but we need to setup a directory that the feeder will read from.
+The feed command uses port 7001 by default, but we need to set up a directory that the feeder will read from.
 Files dropped into that directory will be available for worker nodes to take and the work should be distributed amongst the cluster.
-Let's startup the feed with
+Start up the feed with

 ```
 mkdir ~/Desktop/feed1